A reader asks: what will this actually run me?

 How much does it cost to remove a tree?

-Tree removal costs range from $150 for a small tree to $3,000 or more for a very large or hazardous one, with a typical job falling between $400 and $1,200.
-Emergency removal, difficult access, or trees near power lines or structures adds to the cost.
-Getting quotes from two or three certified arborists is the best way to find a fair price and ensure the work is done safely.
+Costs range from $150 for a small open-yard tree to $3,000 or more for a very large or hazardous one.
+A typical job falls between $400 and $1,200.
+Emergency removal, tight access, and trees near power lines push the number higher.
+Getting quotes from two or three certified arborists is the most reliable way to land on a fair price.

 How to get your trees cut down for free?

-Some utility companies will remove trees at no cost if they pose a direct threat to power lines, so contacting your local utility is a good first step.
-Municipal programs occasionally offer free removal for certain invasive species or storm-damaged trees, so check with your city or county.
-Firewood buyers sometimes offset removal costs by taking the wood, so asking local firewood sellers or neighbors is worth trying.
+If a tree poses a direct threat to power lines, contact your local utility first.
+Some utilities remove those trees at no charge.
+Municipal programs occasionally cover removal of invasive species or storm-damaged trees, so it is worth checking with your city or county.
+Firewood buyers will sometimes offset removal costs in exchange for taking the wood.

 What is the 5 15 90 rule tree felling?

-The 5-15-90 rule is a safety guideline used in tree felling: stay at least 5 times the tree height away from the base as a minimum safe distance, keep a 15-degree lean tolerance before needing specialized rigging, and maintain a 90-degree retreat path at a 45-degree angle from the intended fall direction.
-This rule is taught in arborist and chainsaw safety training to reduce the risk of injury.
-Homeowners should leave the felling of large or hazardous trees to certified professionals rather than attempting DIY removal.
+The 5-15-90 rule is a safety guideline for tree felling.
+Stay at least 5 times the tree height away from the base as a minimum safe distance, keep a 15-degree lean tolerance before needing specialized rigging, and maintain a 90-degree retreat path at a 45-degree angle from the intended fall direction.
+Arborist and chainsaw safety training programs teach this rule.
+Homeowners should leave the felling of large or hazardous trees to certified professionals.

 In-depth tree removal guides